Last editedMay 20222 min read

 If a corporate debit has been taken from a consumer account

 The customer requests the return via a written statement to the bank, which may refer to more than one unauthorized debit payment.
-Under the ACH rules, the customer’s bank is obliged to refund the debits without question, as long as the statement was received within 60 days from when the customer receives their bank statement containing the unauthorized debit.
+Under the ACH rules, the customer’s bank is obliged to refund the debits without question, as long as the request was received within 60 days from the NACHA transaction date.
 (In contrast, businesses have only 2 days to request a return.)

-After the bank receives the written statement, it has 10 days to investigate the error and issue a credit to the customer.
-Provided the credit is issued within the 60 day window for ACH debit returns, it will be initiated via the ACH network.
+After the bank receives the written notification, it has 10 days to investigate the error and issue a credit to the customer.
+Provided the credit is issued within the 60-day window for ACH debit returns, it will be initiated via the ACH network.
 Importantly, the originating bank will attempt to retrieve the funds from you, the merchant.
-If the credit is issued outside the 60 day window instead, then the return will be processed between the banks themselves.
+If the credit is issued outside the 60-day window instead, then the return will be processed between the banks themselves.

 Unauthorized return rules in practice

 In practice, a very low number of ACH debits are returned, although the rate does vary according to the type of business.
 Particularly risky transactions include high-value goods like cars, liquid assets (such as currency), gambling, or payday loan services.

 It’s important that businesses follow best practices for taking ACH debits.
 Nacha has established an inquiry process which includes:

 Investigating originators who exceed 3% administrative returns (i.e. returns due to administrative or account data errors)